This page was updated on 19 September 2022. To view changes, please see page updates

 - Groups of young people are invited to parties where they are given alcohol and other drugs and where sexual activities and violence are normalised.
 The young person is encouraged to invite their friends.
 The parties may be held a long way from home, making it difficult to leave.

 Online ‘grooming’ and sexual exploitation

-Online manipulation and coercion, or grooming, is being recognised increasingly as a pathway to sexual exploitation.
-Online alleged abusers or offenders will typically send out messages to hundreds of young people and see who responds.
-The young person is enticed into an online ‘relationship’ with an alleged abuser or offender.
-The young person may never meet the alleged abuser or offender but may establish what they believe is a loving relationship or friendship with the alleged abuser or offender online and may share intimate details of their life with them.
+Online manipulation and coercion, or grooming, may be used as a pathway to sexual exploitation.
+Online alleged abusers will typically send out messages to hundreds of young people and see who responds.
+The young person is enticed into an online ‘relationship’ with an alleged abuser.
+The young person may never meet the alleged abuser but may establish what they believe is a loving relationship or friendship with the alleged abuser online and may share intimate details of their life with them.